heynickc/awesome-ddd/readme.md

 	 - [Modern Software Architecture: Domain Models, CQRS, and Event Sourcing](https://www.pluralsight.com/courses/modern-software-architecture-domain-models-cqrs-event-sourcing) - This course covers DDD analysis patterns helpful in discovering the top-level architecture of a business domain.
 Architects and developers will find details of implementation patterns such as Domain Model, CQRS, and Event Sourcing.
 - [Rails + Domain Driven Design Workshop](https://blog.arkency.com/ddd-training/) - Introduction to DDD, fundamentals of CQRS & Event Sourcing for Ruby/Rails developers.
 - [Reactive Architecture: Domain Driven Design](https://cognitiveclass.ai/courses/reactive-architecture-ddd/) - Use DDD to decompose a problem domain into manageable parts.
 Learn how those parts can become the foundation of Reactive Microservices and Reactive Architecture.
 Free, online, self-paced.
 Certificate offered upon completion.
+- [Reactive Architecture: CQRS and Event Sourcing](https://cognitiveclass.ai/courses/reactive-architecture-cqrs/) - This course will discuss the reasons we use CQRS/ES, what benefits it provides us, but also what it will cost us to use.
+We will see how CQRS/ES can impact the scalability, consistency, and availability of our application.

 ## Video Collections